susam/uncap/README.md

         uncap -k

-    The above command kill all other instances of Uncap that are running with or without a console.
+    The above command kills all other instances of Uncap that are running with or without a console.

 11. To run Uncap with a console, use the `-c` or `--console` option.